belayfitsum/docker-eks/README.md

 # docker-eks

-build, test and deploy the node application with kubernetes while learning deployment workflows
+Build, test and deploy the application to Elastic kubernetes Service (EKS) while learning deployment workflows using github CICD.

-# Then we dockerize
+# Tools

-- listing all the dependencies of the app as put in package json dependencies and the command we want to run
+- ECR- Docker images repository to hold the images built
+- Docker - for containerizng the express app
+- Terraform- IaC tool to provision the base infrastructure such as ECR repository, VPC and EKS clusters
+- Github- for version control and deployment to AWS- CICD

 # Port mapping
 forwarding incoming traffic to the container from our computer on a specific port.